The Ivey Consulting Team

 Joyce is a member of the Independent Educational Consultant Association and the National Association for College Admission Counseling.
 She is also an associate member of the Overseas Association for College Admission Counseling and a Certified Educational Planner.
 Joyce is a co-author of the 3rd Edition of Admission Matters: What Students and Parents Need to Know about Getting into College.

 Joyce works with college applicants.

 Ada is a former Assistant Director of Admissions at Harvard Law School.
 Prior to her admissions office experience, she clerked for the Hon.
 Morris E. Lasker, United States District Judge for the District of Massachusetts, and worked as an attorney in the Boston office of a large international law firm.
 She earned her J.D. from Harvard Law School and a Masters of Public Policy from the Harvard Kennedy School, and she is licensed in both New York and Massachusetts.
-She currently works as a cooperating attorney on human rights projects with the Stanford International Human Rights and Conflict Resolution Clinic.
+She has also worked as a cooperating attorney on human rights projects with the Stanford International Human Rights and Conflict Resolution Clinic.